Game of Thrones (2011)

-The Emmy winning episode, Battle of The Bastards, is a technical and thematic achievement in storytelling.
+The Emmy winning episode, Battle of the Bastards, is a technical and thematic achievement in storytelling.
 Directed by Miguel Sapochnik, he has also directed the Game of Thrones episodes The Bells, Hardhome, and The Long Night.
 Miguel’s history with the show proves he is a master at creating brilliantly immersive and visceral war sequences.
-Therefore, Sapochnik won one of the episodes seven Emmy’s for his directing work, work noted for its monumental accomplishment and contribution to dramatic stories within the last decade.
+So no wonder Sapochnik won one of the episodes seven Emmy’s for his directing work, work noted for its monumental accomplishment and contribution to dramatic stories within the last decade.

 Quick jump to the following sections:

 The battle that takes place between Jon (Kit Harington) and Ramsay (Iwan Rheon) is not only entertaining and gripping but also an essential piece of media within the television canon.
 The narrative devices that unfold during the battle and its technical excellence are to be appreciated and studied.
 For what the writers, director, and actors were able to create not only show the potential of their work, but what intelligence, creativity, and ambition can attain in visual literacy.

 Scenes discussed in Part I:

 The Battle & What’s to come

 Moreover, filmed in the Northern Ireland valley, the battle itself took 25 days to complete.
 The crew included horse masters, stuntmen, elaborate camera set-ups, and plenty of stars from the series.
 Then, 500 extras, 600 crew members, and 70 horses to create the Battle.
 What resulted was a war spectacle from start to finish and a heart-wrenching death.
 Looking back at the scene as a whole, what stands out most in this fully fleshed out battle is the direction, editing, writing, and music.
 And an exceptional performance from Kit Harington as Jon.